YushengFeng01/clean-tool/Readme.md

 1. Add a "UT" column in the report.
 2. Confirm if one record has only on **doc_id** and **uid**.
 3. Some record's type aren't `src` in superunfi.
 So the ut field is empty for some characters.
+4. `sort_addition_info`, its logic is a little complicated.
+I need to simplify it later.
 4. Add more unit test cases, e.g `child process result validation`

 ## Cluster